 Add more or less water to make a thicker or thinner puree to suit your baby’s needs.
 I found half a cup of water to be the perfect amount for the consistency I wanted.

 Chickpeas, sweet potato, and banana are all super nutritious foods for babies to keep them healthy and growing strong!
+Anyone looking for chickpea baby food recipes has got to try this puree that is nutritious for babies.

 I cook extra sweet potatoes for myself when making this for my baby as I use the leftovers to make a sweet potato banana smoothie!
 I use chickpeas in a salad with the glory bowl dressing if I have leftover chickpeas.
 So good.